 Difference between laser cutting machine and water jet cutting

-| Aspect | Laser cutting | Water jet cutting |
+| Aspect | Laser cutting | Waterjet cutting |

 |---|---|---|

-| Thickness capability | Good for medium to thin materials | Cuts very thick materials effectively |
+| Thickness capability | Best suited for thin to medium materials (up to ~25 mm) | Effectively cuts very thick materials (50 mm and above) |

-| Edge finish | Clean, narrow kerf, minimal heat-affected zone | No heat‑affected zone, slightly wider kerf |
+| Edge finish | Clean, narrow kerf with minimal heat-affected zone | No heat-affected zone, but a slightly wider kerf |

-| Tooling needs | No physical tooling required | May require abrasives and specific nozzles |
+| Tooling cost | No physical tooling required | Requires abrasives and precision nozzles |

-| Material limitations | Issues with reflective or heat-sensitive materials | Handles most materials, including reflective/heat-sensitive ones |
+| Material limitations | Less effective on highly reflective or heat-sensitive materials | Suitable for almost all materials, including heat-sensitive ones |

 Buying guide for laser cutting machine